Senophyx/arithmos-cipher/README.md

-# Cipher num
+# Arithmos Cipher
-A digit cipher that I created myself in Python
+Arithmos Cipher is a simple [Cryptography](https://en.wikipedia.org/wiki/Cryptography) that I created myself in Python.
+Arithmos is taken from the Greek word (Arithmós or αριθμός) which means Number

 # Explanation of how it works
 Basically, the given sentences will be exchanged with numbers in alphabetical order (Example: a = 01 to z = 26 and A = 27 to Z = 52).
 For numbers with one digit will be added 0 in front of it.
 Each one of the alphabet has a 2 digit number.
 And for uppercase letters starting from the number 27 after a lowercase z, which is 26.